 ** NEW**- We will need a good supply of fine point dry erase markers in blue or black ONLY.

-We go through a lot of hand sanitizer and tissues.
+We go through a lot of hand sanitizer, tissues, and baby wipes.
 Those are the donations we would appreciate the most.
 I've got plenty of hand soap.
 Some small, non-glitter glue sticks would be great as well.
 Thank you!

 What to expect in First Grade: